 Michael Arnold considers himself a product of Christian education and an advocate for it.
 After attending a church school and Bible college, he began teaching middle school at Christian schools in Ohio and Michigan.
 He has also served as the curriculum director for an online Christian school.
 Currently, Michael provides support and training for Curriculum Trak schools.
 He enjoys assisting school leaders in launching their Curriculum Trak efforts and encouraging teachers in their efforts.
 Ultimately, Michael desires to help Christian educators ensure a high-quality education for their students.
 He currently lives in Cincinnati, Ohio, with his wife, Ruth Ann, and his two daughters, Meara and Ruby.

 Esther holds four degrees from Bob Jones University, a BA in history, MEd in music education, MS in counseling, and EdD in curriculum and instruction.
-She has more than 20 years of education-related experience, serving not only in roles as college residence-hall counselor and supervisor but also as teacher, guidance counselor, and administrative team member in Christian schools.
-She currently serves as assistant administrator at Bob Jones Academy.
+She has more than 25 years of education-related experience, serving as a college residence-hall counselor and supervisor as well as a teacher, guidance counselor, and administrative team member in Christian schools.
+She currently serves as assistant head of school at Bob Jones Academy.
 She has contributed to several Christian educational magazines and books and presents workshops at Christian school conventions.
 Esther has served as an adjunct member of the BJU faculty, teaching adolescent growth and development.

 Marnie holds a BS in elementary education and an MEd in special education.
 She holds SC certification for K4–Grade 8 as well as SCACS and AACS professional certification.
 She has taught for more than 25 years at Bob Jones Academy and has written material for BJU Press elementary Bible, English, reading, and heritage studies.
 She has trained teachers in China using BJU Press materials and has worked with BJU Press Distance Learning Online building test banks for online courses and PowerPoints for Teacher Tools Online.

 Jenny holds an MEd in elementary education, an EdS in educational leadership, and an EdD in curriculum and instruction.
 She also has SCACS and AACS professional certification and is a member of the National Association of Elementary School Principals, the International Society for Technology in Education, and the South Carolina Association of Educational Technology.
-She has served as a music teacher, elementary teacher; assistant to dean of BJU’s School of Fine Arts & Communication; fine arts coordinator, and educational speaker and workshop facilitator.
-Currently, Dr. Copeland is the BJA Elementary principal and online graduate course instructor at BJU.
+She has served as a music teacher, elementary teacher, assistant principal, and principal; assistant to dean of BJU’s School of Fine Arts & Communication; fine arts coordinator, and educational speaker and workshop facilitator.
+Currently, Jenny is an Educational Technology manager at BJU Press and teaches in the online graduate education program at BJU.

-Becky holds a BS in elementary education and an MEd with an emphasis on teaching and learning.
+Becky has a BS in elementary education and an MEd with the emphasis on teaching and learning.
 She has spent 35 years in elementary education and early childhood development, working to prepare young children for later learning.
-She has taught teacher training classes and currently serves as the early learning consultant for BJU Press.
+She has taught teacher-training classes and currently serves as the Early Learning Consultant for BJU Press.

-Cindy has a BS in elementary education.
-She has 20 years of teaching experience teaching a variety of ages and subjects.
-She spent two years in China as an administrator and teacher trainer, helping Chinese nationals use BJU Press materials to teach and shape their students’ worldview.
-She is currently a national consultant for BJU Press.
+Over 30 years ago, Cindy first stepped into the classroom as a teacher.
+She has served in the field of education on three continents, teaching a variety of ages and subjects.
+But she has a special place in her heart for elementary students.
+She spent two years in China as an administrator and a teacher trainer, helping Chinese nationals to use BJU Press materials to teach and shape their students’ worldview.
+She currently is a National Consultant for BJU Press.

 Pam holds a BS in speech from Tennessee Temple University and an MAT in elementary education from Bob Jones University.
-She has taught third and fourth grade for 16 years in various school settings.
-She currently teaches at Bob Jones Academy and is a third-grade teacher.
+She has taught third and fourth grade for 17 years in various school settings.
+She currently teaches third grade at Bob Jones Academy.
 She is married and has three boys who attend Bob Jones Academy.

 Katie holds a BS and an MEd in elementary education from Bob Jones University.
 She has earned advanced professional certification from both SCACS and AACS.
 She has over 15 years of experience teaching first grade and currently serves as lead teacher for first grade at Bob Jones Academy.
 She conducts workshops as well as hands-on technology help sessions for educators and has assisted BJU Press in curriculum revision and professional development projects.

 With 32 years of experience in the classroom teaching Grades 3–9, Pam has a passion for helping other teachers.
-She worked her dream job teaching pre-algebra in Dallas, Texas, until she and her family moved to Greenville, South Carolina, several years ago.
-At Bob Jones Academy, she headed up the implementation of the iPad lab and began “flipping” some of her classes, resulting in steady positive progress among the slower learners.
+After teaching different subjects and grades in both Georgia and Texas, she found teaching middle school math to be her favorite age and subject.
+After teaching for several years in Texas, she and her family moved to Greenville, South Carolina, where she taught at Bob Jones Academy.
+Here she headed up the implementation of an iPad lab and began “flipping” some of her classes, resulting in steady positive progress among the slower learners.
 She had the unique opportunity to teach at Camp Infinity for the inaugural summer of the STEM camp at the Creation Museum.
-Most recently, she has taught girls’ Bible, digital liter¬acy, and pre-algebra at BJA.
-She currently serves as a national consultant for BJU Press.
+Most recently, she has taught girls’ Bible, digital literacy, and pre-algebra at BJA.
+She currently serves as a National Consultant for BJU Press, representing the secondary subjects.

-JR holds a BA in English from Thomas Edison State University and an MA in literature from Clarks Summit University.
-He has had several years of experience using BJU Press products to teach middle- and high-school English.
+JR Remelgado holds a BA in English from Thomas Edison State University and an MA in literature from Clarks Summit University.
+He has had several years of experience using BJU Press products to teach middle and high school English.
 During that time, he became passionate about using various techniques and strategies to engage even the most reluctant learners and to create excitement for his subject.
-He currently serves as a secondary English Language Arts writer for BJU Press and teaches a freshman English class at a local university.
+He currently serves as a middle- and high-school English language arts writer for BJU Press and teaches a freshman English class at a local university.

-Rachel loves teaching, researching, and writing about science.
-But most importantly, she loves the One who created it all.
-Rachel wants this enthusiasm to be contagious.
+Rachel Santopietro is passionate about helping students find joy in learning as they engage, learn, and create.
+And she wants this enthusiasm to be contagious.
 The same sense of wonder that sparked her curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
-She wants to share her passion as she draws from her teaching and writing experience to provide academic oversight for writing teams at BJU Press.
+She wants to share her passion as she draws from her teaching and writing experience to oversee instructional design for writing teams at BJU Press.

 Julia holds a BS and an MEd in elementary education from Bob Jones University.
-She holds advanced professional certification from SCACS and has been teaching for 12 years.
-She has taught fourth grade for seven years on the island of Guam, and two years in elementary classroom at Hidden Treasure Christian School.
-She has been working with students with special needs for the last six years.
+She holds advanced professional certification from SCACS and has been teaching for 14 years.
+She has taught fourth grade for seven years on the island of Guam and two years in the elementary classroom at Hidden Treasure Christian School.
+She has been working with students with special needs for the last seven years.
 Julia is currently the Learning Resource Center teacher for the middle school at Bob Jones Academy.

 Becky holds a BS and an MEd in elementary education and has been in education for over 20 years, teaching various elementary grades and subjects.
 She has experience as an early interventionist for children with deficits.
 She has also supervised student teachers in their clinical practice training.
-Becky has been a teacher consultant and is currently an educational speaker with BJU Press.
+Becky has been a Teacher Consultant and is currently a National Consultant with BJU Press.